-- 1. Start Command Mode with the 'Hot Key'. - The keyboard LEDs Caps Lock and Scroll Lock will flash when Command Mode is active. - 2.
-Enter the index number of the new CPU from the list of favorites and confirm with <Space>.
+1. Start Command Mode with the 'Hot Key'.

+The keyboard LEDs Caps Lock and Scroll Lock will flash while Command Mode is active.

+2. Enter the index number of the new CPU from the list of favorites and confirm with <Space>.
 Command Mode is closed and the console is connected to the new CPU with video only.

-Example: Switching to favoriteCPU 1 with video only

-<left Shift>, <left Shift>, <1>, <Space>
+Example: Switching to number 1 in the favorite CPU list with video only <left Shift>, <left Shift>, <1>, <Space>